 Usenet is still alive and active today, and the software applications and interfaces have vastly improved.
 A handful of active discussion groups are still going strong, but the many Usenet subscribers are also drawn to the speed and efficiency the protocol offers for binary file access.

 The average daily volume of data transferred on Usenet is actually higher than ever, according to premium provider Altopia.
 Usenet doesn’t have more users or active newsgroups, however.
 The increase consists of more and larger binary files being uploaded and downloaded, plus a huge amount of automated spam.

 An archive of non-binary Usenet posts back to 1981 is available on Google Groups.
 Deja News began archiving Usenet posts in 1995, creating a huge, searchable database.
 Google acquired the database in 2001, then added pre-1995 posts that were donated from a handful of universities and companies.
 Google continues to archive Usenet posts and provide a shared gateway to them, but some have criticized Google Groups, somewhat ironically, for its poor search functionality.

-Despite a long downward spiral, Usenet lives on.
-And as the World Wide Web becomes more fragmented and centralized by major corporations, some still see in Usenet the potential to reincarnate as a decentralized, free, and open internet made by users, for users.
+Despite it’s very long and fascinating history, Usenet lives on.
+And as the World Wide Web becomes more fragmented and centralized by major corporations, some still see in Usenet the only true decentralized, free, and open internet made by users, for users.